bukkynunu/how-to-build-simple-anonymous-dapp/how-to-build-a-simple-anonymous-dapp.md

 You would also create a function called `connectToWallet` that uses the Celo wallet to connect to the user's account and sets the `address` and `kit` state variables.

-The `getBalance` function uses the `kit` and `address` variables to retrieve the user's balance in cUSD (Celo's stablecoin) and sets the "contract" and `cUSDBalance` state variables.
+The `getBalance` function uses the `kit` and `address` variables to retrieve the user's balance in cUSD (Celo's USD stablecoin) and sets the "contract" and `cUSDBalance` state variables.

-The `getSecrets` function uses the `contract` variable to retrieve a list of secrets and their associated metadata from the smart contract, and sets the "secrets" state variable.
+The `getSecrets` function uses the `contract` variable to retrieve a list of secrets and their associated metadata from the smart contract and sets the "secrets" state variable.

 The `useCallback` hook is used to memorize these functions so that they don't get recreated on every render, improving performance.

-Up next, you would create functions for adding, gifting, liking and disliking a secret.
+Up next, you would create functions for adding, gifting, liking, and disliking a secret.

 ```js
   const submitForm = async (e) => {